 Scenarios to test: As stated earlier, the user must be aware about the test cases that could be automated with those that can only be tested manually.
 Preferably test cases that needs a lot of human intervention could be suggested to be automated with required data sets.
 Iterating processes could be ideal scenarios for automation, For e.g. The use case of purchase and return of a good using multiple payment methods and tenders could be one such scenario.
 Framework must contains use cases that are easy to adopt and fairly intuitive for new users.
 While your tests should be able to run on different software and hardware platforms and configurations, basic standardization and uniformity needs to be maintained for it to be robust and portable.

-Interaction with third party tools: The success of implementation of automation testing would lie on how well the framework interacts with third party tools to accommodate fluctuating business needs.
-POS application generally interacts with multiple systems such as Merchandizing, Audit, e-commerce etc. While this increases the complexity of testing it also demands intense validation in terms of performance of the system that directly affects the business.
-To enhance the automation framework it should be volatile enough to integrate with third party applications.
-Configuration of test management tools, CI tools and extensive reports would be critical in creating a simple, flexible and scalable automation framework for POS.
+Interaction with third-party tools: The success of the implementation of automation testing would lie on how well the framework interacts with third-party tools to accommodate fluctuating business needs.
+POS application generally interacts with multiple systems such as Merchandizing, Audit, e-commerce, etc. While this increases the complexity of testing it also demands intense validation in terms of the performance of the system that directly affects the business.
+To enhance the automation framework it should be volatile enough to integrate with third-party applications.
+Configuration of test management tools, CI tools, and extensive reports would be critical in creating a simple, flexible, and scalable automation framework for POS.

 - Cut Down Your Testing Efforts with Intelligent Test Automation Strategies - September 7, 2020